bibookss/fsl-collect/README.md

 A web app to aid in collecting Filipino Sign Language data for an FSL-to-text app.
 It follows the format of this [Youtube video](https://www.youtube.com/watch?v=doDUihpj6ro).
 It saves the keypoint in a npy file.

 ### To do
-- [/] Allow a predefined set of actions to be acted out for a certain amount of frames
+- [x] Allow a predefined set of actions to be acted out for a certain amount of frames
-- [/] Save each keypoint to a file grouped per action
+- [x] Save each keypoint to a file grouped per action
 - [ ] Allow video upload
 - [ ] Configure for mobile